-“This year (2012) I have seen more rabbit damage in lawns then ever before,” Jeff Disler, plant health care consultant.
-“Especially in south metro areas like Littleton, Parker, Castle Rock, just everywhere. ” Disler speculates that drought has reduced their natural food supply causing them to target new sources of nutrition, ie. your lawn.
+“This year (2012) I have seen more rabbit damage in lawns than ever before,” Jeff Disler, plant health care consultant.
+“Especially in south metro areas like Littleton, Parker, Castle Rock, just everywhere. ” Disler speculates that drought has reduced their natural food supply, causing them to target new sources of nutrition.
+Namely your lawn.

 The first step is to make sure that the yard and surrounding area is unattractive to rabbits.
 This encourages movement onto better foraging grounds then your yard.

 Regular mowing and picking up clippings and other debris helps.
-Debris such as accumulated grass, sticks or leaves give rabbits a place to hide from predators which makes them prefer that area.
+Debris such as accumulated grass, sticks or leaves give rabbits a place to hide from predators.

-If you still get rabbits and you want a sure fire way to protect your area the only way that doesn’t cause damage to your lawn or garden is a fence.
+If you still get rabbits and you want a sure fire way to protect your area, the only way that doesn’t cause damage to your lawn or garden is erecting a fence.

 It is recommended you use chicken wire that is 3 feet high and 10 inches deep so that the rabbits can’t hop over or dig under it.

-If your trying to protect young trees or shrubs, hardware cloth will deter the rabbits from eating them up.
+If you are trying to protect young trees or shrubs, hardware cloth will deter the rabbits from eating them up.
 Simply wrap the cloth around the base of the tree or shrub.
-Hard ware cloth is located near the chicken wire in the hardware store.
+Hardware cloth is generally located near the chicken wire in the hardware store.

-The last way to manage rabbits, that we recommend, is through repellents.
-The problem with repellents is there are so many of them and they all seem to have questionable results.
+The last recommended way to manage rabbits, is through using rabbit repellents.
+The problem with repellents is that while there are many choices of products, they all seem to provide inconsistent control.
 We recommend you try the following and see if they have an effect:

 - dog hair